 What’s needed is a system that examines every set of comparables ever used and the intra-relationships across different companies.
 This information could then be compressed into a list, ready for use.

 To generate a list of five comps, this crowdsourced-based system could produce a list of the five most commonly used comparable companies used by your bank for your primary company.
 If you need more or fewer comps, it would require a simple changing of the scale.
 Add in the ability to select a time period of when the comps were provided, and you have a robust system that even accounts for large corporate actions.
 And, if you personalize this, that knowledge can be stored and used to create future comps list, creating a new proprietary asset for your firm: an ever-evolving comps database.

 There are opportunities to crowdsourced knowledge beyond just comps, but an important thing to build into any crowdsourced model is a “need to know” rule.
-For instance, scrubbed numbers are ripe for crowdsourcing, but these can’t be broadly shared in case they contain inside information, so controlling access is vital (at Pellucid, we have an opt-in model for scrubbed numbers to address this).
+For instance, scrubbed numbers are ripe for crowdsourcing, but these can’t be broadly shared in case they contain inside information, so controlling access is vital.
 Knowing the intricacies of the data you're working with is critical, but once developed, the potential of crowdsourcing as a resource-saving tool is enormous.

 Let me know your thoughts on what else could be crowdsourced at email@example.com.